eagomez2/moduleprofiler/docs/modules/linear.md

 $$

 !!! note
     Please note that `torch.nn.Linear` allows the batch size $\beta$ to be composed of a single dimension or many, so its definition slightly differs from the batch size definition of other type of modules.
 As an example, if the input tensor $x$ has size $\left(2, 3, 4\right)$ then the batch dimension is $6$, and the number of input features $H_\text{in}$ is $4$.
-This is because `torch.nn.Linear` considers only the very last dimensions as input features.
+This is because `torch.nn.Linear` considers only the very last dimension as input features.

-The previously calculated number of operations is then repeated $\beta$.
+The previously calculated number of operations is then repeated $\beta$ times.
 Finally, the total number of operations per forward pass is

 $$
 \begin{equation}